AnneH20/HCI-Final-Project/README.md

-Project for Human Computer Interaction - Front-End implementation of JUVA juice machine interface.
+# Final Project for Human-Computer Interaction - Front-End Implementation of JUVA juice machine interface

+Works in Google Chrome, Safari, and Firefox browsers

+## How to Run
 No installation is required for this project and there are no dependencies.

-Simply click this link to view the project! https://anneh20.github.io/HCI-Final-Project/
+Simply click the following link to view the project! https://anneh20.github.io/HCI-Final-Project/

-Works in Google Chrome, Safari, and Firefox browsers

-Figma Prototype link is located at this here: https://www.figma.com/file/I6cieWvTh6pxxGinngWwzy/JUVA-Prototype?node-id=0%3A1&t=WIifjo0WCC8KHgZR-1
+Our Figma Prototype is located here: https://www.figma.com/file/I6cieWvTh6pxxGinngWwzy/JUVA-Prototype?node-id=0%3A1&t=WIifjo0WCC8KHgZR-1